-The Group established the RMT which is headed by the Group's Chief Financial Officer ("CFO"), the Group's Chief Executive Officer took up this role in February 2020 after the resignation of CFO, and comprised of all business owners and department heads as members and risk owners.
+The Group established the RMT which is headed by the Group's Chief Executive Officer ("CEO") and comprised of all business owners and department heads as members and risk owners.
 The RMT is responsible for the implementation of the Group's RM Policy, risk identification, ongoing monitoring and management of identified risks and providing regular reporting of risks status to the Board.
 All members of RMT shall also be the risk owners and are responsible for: